-The Association of Southeastern Biologists is committed to professional behavior at all Annual Meeting venues, including ancillary events and social gatherings (official and unofficial).
+The Association of Southeastern Biologists is committed to professional behavior at all Annual Meeting venues, whether they be in person or virtual, including ancillary events and social gatherings (official and unofficial).
 The Association expects that all participants (attendees, members, vendors, exhibitors, contractors, staff and venue staff) will abide by this Code of Conduct, creating an environment free from harassment, discrimination, incivility or violence of any kind.
 We expect meeting participants to exercise consideration and respect in their speech and actions and refrain from demeaning, discriminatory, or harassing behavior; those witnessing a dangerous situation, someone in distress, or violations of this Code of Conduct are expected to report the behavior as directed in, “Reporting Code of Conduct Violations.”

 Registration for the Annual Meeting is considered an agreement to abide by this Code of Conduct.

 Unacceptable behaviors include, but are not limited to: